 Yes, it may be difficult to get used to that part, but there is a wild logic in surrendering to the unknown outcome.
 It is a powerful plant-based medicine that encourages to perform a deep and meaningful personal work and not to be afraid to look into the darkest mirror.
 I know a person who gave up the medicine because the experience wasn’t blissful enough to keep that person going, and didn’t meet the expectation.
 There was a lot of darkness involved and a lot of painful memories and suppressed emotions to confront and be confronted by.
 An expectation of that person was to “not feel the pain” and feel happy and positive but the medicine inversely decided to take the unfortunate adept straight into what was declared unwanted.
 I understand, for many people, such experience may simply be too heavy to take.
 Aren’t we to heal and remove what is uncomfortable?
 I agree, but when it comes to Ayahuasca, there is one profound “rule” that whispers at the back of my head – you can’t heal what you reject to see.

-It is a challenging quest to go into the depths of self and it simply might not be a road for everyone.
-After all, Ayahuasca is a potent natural medicine, but it is not a miracle cure and it is certainly not a panacea.
-It is a tool that may or may not be compatible with you (I will soon write a short entry about Ayahuasca compatibility test, so stay tuned), so always listen to your heart and follow your instincts, just like you would do with any other tool out there.
+It might be a challenging quest to dive into the depths of oneself and it simply might not be a path for everyone.
+After all, Ayahuasca is a potent natural entheogen, but it is not a miracle cure and it is certainly not a panacea.
+It is a powerful tool of self-acceptance, that may or may not be compatible with you.
+Always listen to your heart and follow your instincts when you’re in “her” realm.
 To those who are willingly coming back into her arms and consequently receiving a bouquet of subliminal slaps, trust me – I know this feeling quite well.
 It’s an indispensable part of the landscape.
 I remember going through a set of six consecutive nights of pure darkness and endless nightmares, physical and emotional purging and overall heaviness, only to find myself in a complete fusion with my grief, and finally allowed to rest profoundly on the seventh night.
-The medicine, and I, we took our time to reach to that point, but I have never ever again in my life felt or witnessed this exceptional heaviness associated with that particular emotion and particular life event that has triggered it.
+The medicine, and I, we took our time to reach to that point, but I have never ever again in my life felt or witnessed this exceptional heaviness associated with that particular emotion and that particular life event that has triggered it.
 It has been accepted, re-felt and, in conclusion, resolved.
-It didn’t disappear as such, it has been integrated.
-The final state of lightness and the sensation of good work performed was simply the most beautiful, humanely uplifting, restorative and extremely soul-warming award for all the efforts that have been willingly taken.
+It didn’t disappear as such, instead, it has been integrated.
+The state of lightness and the sensation of good work performed were simply the most beautiful, humanely uplifting, restorative and extremely soul-warming awards for all the hard work that have willingly performed on me.

-There is a fascinating, yet surreal “logic” in the land of the medicine as if an invisible force knew exactly where you ought to be taken and just takes you there.
-“Would you like to go there?” doesn’t really exist in Aya’s syllabus, instead “I will take you where you have to be but be advised, there is no turning back” applies.
+There is a fascinating, yet surreal “logic” in the land of the medicine as if an invisible force knows exactly where you ought to be taken and just takes you there.
+“Would you?” doesn’t really exist in Aya’s syllabus, instead “I will take you where you have to be but know that there is no turning back” applies.
 You decide to go in, you’re in, head to toes, body to mind to soul.
-There is no point in fighting this back, as this will just amplify the worries of the mind, so I’d recommend to fully surrender to the medicine and, as important, to yourself.
+There is no point in fighting back, as this will only amplify the worries of the mind, so I’d recommend to fully surrender to the medicine and, as important, to yourself.
 Dive in and be ready to be surprised.
 This is what I personally refer to as “the great lottery of the medicine”.
-I might find myself transported to a blissful space of self-love, colourful visions and perfect geometry but it can as well be the darkest place composed of fears and broken dreams.
+I might find myself transported to a blissful space of self-love, colourful visions made of perfect geometry but it can as well be the darkest place composed of fears and broken dreams.
 I wish I could say the chances are 50/50, but my reality is a little bit less gracious and I probably end up on the dark side 9 out of 10 ceremonies that I happen to enter.
 And you know what, It’s completely fine.
 I accept this.
 It is from that dark place where another level of honest self-reflection is applied and, in my case, the most effective and profoundly beneficial work is performed.

 Please allow me to take you to one of my medicinal crossings, a deep vision of the healing process in the Underworld, as it is remembered.
 The experience happened in the Ucayali region in the district of Pucallpa in Peru, while performing a dieta with the Shipibo Elder, Maestra Curandera Juana Silvano Teco (also see The Motherland of The Mother).